CUPA / Certified Unified Program Agency

 The overall CUPA requirements are found in Health & Safety Code (HSC) Chapter 6.11 and California Code of Regulations (CCR), Title 27, Division 1, Subdivision 4, Chapter 1.

-The CUPA is responsible for the following six consolidated environmental programs:
+The CUPA is responsible for the enforcement and administration of six consolidated environmental programs:

-- Hazardous Materials Release Response Plans & Inventory ("Business Plan") - Authority: HSC Chapter 6.95, Article 1 & Title 19 CCR Chapter 4;
+- Hazardous Materials Release Response Plans & Inventory (Business Plan) - HSC Chapter 6.95, & Title 19 CCR

-- Aboveground Petroleum Storage Act (APSA) Authority: HSC Chapter 6.67;
+- Aboveground Petroleum Storage Act (APSA) - HSC Chapter 6.67

 Hazardous Materials Business Plan